Natasha Ngan: Girls of Paper and Fire series

 Her third novel, Girls of Paper and Fire, the first in a trilogy of the same name, is set in a world in which a Demon King chooses among eight human concubines and two of them, Lei and Wren, fall for each other.
 Ngan says the first spark of the story originated from the idea of wanting to write about two courtesans of a demon king who fall for each other instead of for him.
 The novel tackles topics like sexual assault, homophobia, and the commodification of women's bodies.
 As a sexual abuse survivor, Ngan states that it was important for her to tackle the topics in a sensible manner, in order to prepare teens for the world and not to shelter them.
 It was published by Jimmy Patterson Books in November 2018.
 Girl of Paper and Fire debuted on the New York Times Bestseller list.

 The second novel in the series, Girls of Storm and Shadow, picks up right after the events of the first, following Lei and Wren as they travel the kingdom to gain favors from rebel clans after the assassination of the Demon King.
 Girls of Storm and Shadow was released in November 2019.

-The last and final novel, Girls of Fate and Fury, is scheduled for publication in 2021.
+The last and final novel, Girls of Fate and Fury, was published in 2021.